Peripheral neuropathy is the term used to describe damage to the nerves that make up the peripheral nervous system. In

 with your doctor or nurse as soon as you notice them.
 Peripheral neuropathy is often more manageable if diagnosed early.

 The key to the management of peripheral neuropathy is to eliminate or reduce the cause, whilst at the same time treating

 the symptoms that occur.
-If the peripheral neuropathy is related to the myeloma itself, then improvement
+If the peripheral neuropathy is caused by amyloid deposition in the nerves, then improvement

 For Velcade-related peripheral neuropathy, changing the route of administration from intravenous infusion (into a vein)